What is a non-disclosure agreement?

 Avoid ambiguities by agreeing: While, in the UK, someone can be sued for breach of confidence even without a written non-disclosure agreement in place (under what’s called the ‘common law duty of confidentiality’), the purpose of non-disclosure agreements is to ensure that there's no doubt that the parties intended certain information to be treated as confidential and not shared with anyone, other than particular groups of individuals (such as employees and professional advisers).

-Why do I need a non-disclosure agreement template?
+Why do I need an NDA template?

 Your company's confidential information, such as trade secrets, important documents, business know-how or strategies, is invaluable to the success of your business.
 If your confidential information is leaked or disclosed without your say-so, this could cause major damage to your business - you certainly wouldn’t want this kind of information to fall into the hands of your competitors.
 For this reason, it's crucial to ensure you have a well-drafted NDA template to be signed by any party you enter into discussions with to ensure both parties' information remains confidential.